Methodology

 A frontier model on its own — invoked from a shell with a single prompt — can translate Fortran into Ada that mostly compiles.
 That is a remarkable capability and we do not dismiss it.
 For demos and prototyping it is enough.

 But for the work our customers need — safety-critical software with audit trail and provable correctness — the gap between one-shot model and our production line is real, recently measured, and worth being precise about.
-The table below shows our Phase 1 foundational numeric ladder — ten reference numeric kernels (BLAS L1, L2, L3 plus LAPACK LU, Cholesky and QR factorisations) from Netlib upstreams.
+The table below shows our Phase 1 foundational numeric ladder — ten reference numeric kernels (BLAS L1, L2, L3 plus LAPACK LU, Cholesky and QR factorisations) from Netlib.
 These are the kernels that any safety-critical edge inference stack (automotive ASIL-D, aerospace DO-178C, defence-grade edge compute) ultimately sits on top of.

 Measurement Claude alone, one-shot The Dark Factory pipeline